 “By encouraging customers to meet a spend threshold for free 2-day shipping, we’ve seen great results without harming our margins.

 Our customers who live within ShipBob’s 2-Day Express coverage zone have been taking advantage of fast delivery times.
 Offering this shipping option has increased our average order value in these zones from $75 to $148.”

 Ryan Casas, COO of iloveplum

-How to create a fulfillment experience customers will remember
+How to create a fulfilment experience customers will remember

-From order accuracy to the type of packaging you use, there are several ways to optimize the fulfillment experience.
-But it often requires a robust fulfillment infrastructure and technology, especially if you want to compete with established brands.
+From order accuracy to the type of packaging you use, there are several ways to optimise the fulfilment experience.
+But it often requires a robust fulfilment infrastructure and technology, especially if you want to compete with established brands.

-To enhance the fulfillment experience, fast-growing online brands turn to 3PLs like ShipBob that provide the fulfillment network, technology, support, and expertise you need.
+To enhance the fulfilment experience, fast-growing online brands turn to 3PLs like ShipBob that provide the fulfilment network, technology, support, and expertise you need.

 ShipBob even integrates directly with the leading ecommerce customer service and helpdesk platform, Gorgias, allowing brands to have seamless customer support and shipping data in one place to streamline any post-purchase order inquiries and actions.

 Rather than investing time and money into logistics, you can allocate your time and money into other business growth initiatives, such as digital marketing and product development.